JVM bytecode: Execution

-There are several Java virtual machines available today to execute Java bytecode, both free and commercial products.
+There are several Java virtual machines available today to execute JVM bytecode, both free and commercial products.
 If executing bytecode in a virtual machine is undesirable, a developer can also compile Java source code or bytecode directly to native machine code with tools such as the GNU Compiler for Java (GCJ).
-Some processors can execute Java bytecode natively.
+Some processors can execute JVM bytecode natively.
 Such processors are termed Java processors.

 Support for dynamic languages

 The Java virtual machine provides some support for dynamically typed languages.
-Most of the extant JVM instruction set is statically typed - in the sense that method calls have their signatures type-checked at compile time, without a mechanism to defer this decision to run time, or to choose the method dispatch by an alternative approach.
+Most of the extant JVM instruction set is statically typed - in the sense that method calls have their signatures type-checked at compile time, without a mechanism to defer this decision to runtime, or to choose the method dispatch by an alternative approach.

-JSR 292 (Supporting Dynamically Typed Languages on the Java Platform) added a new invokedynamic instruction at the JVM level, to allow method invocation relying on dynamic type checking (instead of the extant statically type-checked invokevirtual instruction).
+Java Specification Request (JSR) 292 (Supporting Dynamically Typed Languages on the Java Platform) added a new invokedynamic instruction at the JVM level, to allow method invocation relying on dynamic type checking (instead of the extant statically type-checked invokevirtual instruction).
 The Da Vinci Machine is a prototype virtual machine implementation that hosts JVM extensions aimed at supporting dynamic languages.
-All JVMs supporting JSE 7 also include the invokedynamic opcode.
+All JVMs supporting Java Platform, Standard Edition (JSE) 7 also include the invokedynamic opcode.